0xAX/linux-insides/interrupts/interrupts-9.md

 open_softirq(HI_SOFTIRQ, tasklet_hi_action);
 ```

 at the end of the `softirq_init` function.
-The main purpose of the `open_softirq` function is the initalization of `softirq`.
+The main purpose of the `open_softirq` function is the initialization of `softirq`.
 Let's look on the implementation of the `open_softirq` function.

 , in our case they are: `tasklet_action` and the `tasklet_hi_action` or the `softirq` function associated with the `HI_SOFTIRQ` softirq is named `tasklet_hi_action` and `softirq` function associated with the `TASKLET_SOFTIRQ` is named `tasklet_action`.
 The Linux kernel provides API for the manipulating of `tasklets`.
 First of all it is the `tasklet_init` function that takes `tasklet_struct`, function and parameter for it and initializes the given `tasklet_struct` with the given data: